Have you been getting missed calls and letters from a company called Asset Acceptance LLC? An overdue bill is likely the culprit.

 It’s pretty common for debt collectors to have complaints with oversight bureaus, and Asset Acceptance LLC is no exception.

-Since their founding, Asset Acceptance LLC has had 128 complaints filed with the Consumer Financial Protection Bureau (CFPB) and 7 complaints filed with the Better Business Bureau (BBB).
+Since their founding, they have had 128 complaints filed with the Consumer Financial Protection Bureau (CFPB) and 7 complaints filed with the Better Business Bureau (BBB).

 These complaints are mostly due to harassment from customer service representatives, failure to validate debts, and reporting inaccurate information to the credit bureaus.